Submit a preprint

 Plomion C, Martin F (2020) Oak genomics is proving its worth.
 New Phytologist, 226, 943–946. https://doi.org/10.1111/nph.16560

 High-quality SNPs from genic regions highlight introgression patterns among European white oaks (Quercus petraea and Q. robur)Tiange Lang, Pierre Abadie, Valérie Léger, Thibaut Decourcelle, Jean-Marc Frigerio, Christian Burban, Catherine Bodénès, Erwan Guichoux, Grégoire Le Provost, Cécile Robin, Naoki Tani, Patrick Léger, Camille Lepoittevin, Veronica A. El Mujtar, Fran...<p>In the post-genomics era, non-model species like most Fagaceae still lack operational diversity resources for population genomics studies.
-Sequence data were produced from over 800 gene fragments covering ~530 kb across the genic partition of E...Population dynamics and genetics of forest treesErwin Dreyer2020-03-03 08:00:45 View
+Sequence data were produced from over 800 gene fragments covering ~530 kb across the genic partition of E...Population dynamics, genetics and genomics of forest treesErwin Dreyer2020-03-03 08:00:45 View